Imagine your perfect landscape.

 Cons of rustic landscape design: The style is so popular that it doesn’t stand out since so many people have it.

 Traditional Landscape Design Style

-The majority of the landscapes across the country are traditional.
+The majority of the landscapes across the country are traditional style.
 This style is one you'd think about going best with a colonial style home or brick home.

 Typical elements of a traditional landscape style are red brick pavers arranged in a classic herringbone pattern and cottage style garden beds with a nice mixture of perennials and shrubs.